Thornton Chandler: New York Giants

 On April 12, 1990, the New York Giants signed Chandler as a free agent, but he was released before the start of the season.

 Personal life

 Chandler was the director of the Boys & Girls Club in Deerfield Beach, Florida.
 He also serves as a football assistant coach at Anthony Aguirre Middle School in Houston, Texas.
+His son Kolby was on the 13th season of USA version of MasterChef.